What age does my child need to be?

 - To help you do this we have written a blog post in which we explain what to look out for when choosing a nursery for your child.

-- Our pricing is highly competitive for what we offer and we are among the most flexible nurseries serving the areas of Cockfosters, Potters Bar, Enfield and Barnet.
+- Our pricing is highly competitive for what we offer, serving the wider areas of Cockfosters, Potters Bar, Enfield and Barnet.

 What is the difference between a ‘nursery’ or ‘day nursery’ and ‘nursery school’?